maciejg-git/alpine-remote-component-plugin/README.md

 `x-rc` - a directive used to set component options:

 - `x-rc:name` - sets the component name.
 Optional, but can be useful in event listeners for identification.
+Name can also be set using the `x-remote-component` directive argument.
 Default: `''`.
 - `x-rc:swap` - specifies how the component is inserted.
 Valid values: `inner` and `outer`.
 Default: `outer`.
 - `x-rc:trigger` - defines when the component should load.
 Valid triggers: `load`, `event`, `reactive`, `intersect` and `custom`.
 Default: `load`.
 - `x-rc:watch` - used only with the `reactive` trigger.
 The value is the property name to watch.